-- For apparent cases of misconduct, where, in the judgement of the line manager the issue is one which would not result in a formal sanction greater than a written warning, the disciplinary procedure may be initiated by the line manager, who will ensure that an investigation will be conducted by themselves or another appropriate manager. - Where, in the line manager's judgement, the sanction could be greater than a written warning, the procedure should be initiated by a manager not lower than station manager/FRS

-D/operations manager who will ensure that an investigation will be conducted by themselves or another appropriate manager. - Where appropriate, where there are issues of performance including poor attendance, account should be taken of the outcome of the review of the PDR, which is designed to offer support and assistance.
+- For apparent cases of misconduct, where, in the judgement of the line manager the issue is one which would not result in a formal sanction greater than a written warning, the disciplinary procedure may be initiated by the line manager, who will ensure that an investigation will be conducted by themselves or another appropriate manager. - Where, in the line manager's judgement, the sanction could be greater than a written warning, the procedure should be initiated by a manager not lower than the Station Commander who will ensure that an investigation will be conducted by themselves or another appropriate manager. - Where there are issues of performance including poor attendance, account should be taken of the outcome of the review of the PDR, which is designed to offer support and assistance.
 In these cases the disciplinary process should only be used where actions to remedy unsatisfactory performance, based on the developmental PDR, are not proving effective.